 | “That loop will be floppy” | High B-factor in crystal structures / low pLDDT in AlphaFold — the model is uncertain about this region’s conformation |

-The domain knowledge that ML researchers admire in structural biologists is a set of quantitative constraints and heuristics that map to loss function terms and architectural priors.
+The domain knowledge ML researchers admire in structural biologists is largely a set of quantitative constraints and heuristics that map to loss terms and architectural priors.
 When a biologist says something about a structure, there is usually a computable quantity behind it.

 The Design Problem — Formulations and Types